dentarg/auth0-blog/_posts/2017-10-07-typescript-practical-introduction.markdown

 Whenever we want to loop over objects in a collection (array, map, or set) we take advantage of the [iterator feature](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/iterator).
 Although TypeScript does not add anything special on top of what has been introduced on ECMAScript 2015, we will, for the sake of completeness, take a glimpse on how to use iterators.
 TypeScript/JavaScript provides two ways to go over objects on a collection: by using the `for..of` statement, and by referencing objects by its indexes.

-The latter (referencing its indexes) is the classical way, probably seem by all seasoned developers:
+The latter (referencing its indexes) is the classical way, probably seen by all seasoned developers:

 ```typescript
 import {Task} from "./task";